Bursera graveolens

-Bursera graveolens, known in Spanish as palo santo ('sacred wood'), is a wild tree native to the Yucatán Peninsula and also found in Peru and Venezuela.
+Bursera graveolens, known in Spanish as palo santo ('sacred wood'), is a species of wild tree in the family Burseraceae.
+It is native to Mexico, Central America, northwestern South America from Venezuela to Peru, and the Galápagos Islands.

-Bursera graveolens is found in the seasonally dry tropical forests of Peru, Venezuela, Colombia, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, Guatemala, and El Salvador, and on the Galápagos Islands.
+Bursera graveolens is found in the seasonally dry tropical forests of Peru, Venezuela, Colombia, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, Guatemala, El Salvador, and eastern and southern Mexico, including the Yucatán Peninsula.
+The subspecies malacophylla is endemic to the Galápagos Islands.
 The tree belongs to the same family (Burseraceae) as frankincense and myrrh.
 It is widely used in ritual purification and as folk medicine for stomach aches, as a sudorific, and as liniment for rheumatism.
 Aged heartwood is rich in terpenes such as limonene and α-terpineol.

 Conservation

 In 2006, the government of Peru listed Bursera graveolens as "In Critical Danger" (En Peligro Critico (CR)) under Decree 043-2006-AG, banning the cutting of live trees and allowing only for the collection of naturally fallen or dead trees.
 However, in 2014, it was removed from the SERFOR (National Forest and Wildlife Service) list of protected species.

 Illegal logging is a regular occurrence in northwestern Peru due to high demand.
 In 2010, the International Union for Conservation of Nature (IUCN) stated Bursera graveolens conservation status as "stable".

 In Ecuador there are reforestation programs for the palo santo tree.
 To reforest, the transplant method is used, which consists of determining an area of the forest with an overpopulation of the same species to extract the trees that are very close to each other.
 They are then transferred to an area of the forest where there are no trees so that they can continue their natural development.
 In this way, the space that remains when the trees are extracted will be used by other native species of the dry forest.